xyclone-designs/database.afrobarometer/README.md

 # Disclaimer

 Xyclone Designs and Afrobarometer are in no way affiliated with one another.
-All data used was curated from public sources not limited to but including the Afrobarometer website listed below.
-Visit the Github link below to see program used to create database from said data.
+All data used was curated from public sources not limited to but including the Afrobarometer website listed above.
 Data is subject to inacuracies and constant changes and Xyclone Designs will not be liable for use of the data in any form.